When Training is Sport

 And still there was a bike.
 Chris discovered gravity; dirt jumps and flow lines in the Park City mountains where he trained.

-It was natural for Chris to transition from competing to training others, always with the encouragement to train for life outside the gym.
+for Chris to transition from competing to training others, always with the encouragement to train for life outside the gym.
 For Chris, this means time on the bike, with friends and with his sons.
-Chris currently rides a Pro XT/XTR Switchblade and will tell you openly that “progressing on the bike is all about the journey”.
+Chris currently rides a Pro XT/XTR Switchblade and will tell you openly that “progressing on the bike is all about the journey.”
 Mirroring the #useyourfitness ethos Chris teaches through Speal Programming, he trains to ride, and he rides because he loves it.

 “My goal is to provide you with a simple and effective program that utilizes minimal equipment, while helping educate you for valuable training styles in the future.